Cataract Surgery in Vero Beach

 During laser cataract surgery, an advanced femtosecond laser replaces or assists the use of a hand-held surgical tool.
 The use of an advanced laser reduces risks and improves visual outcomes of cataract surgery.
 Talk to our eye care professionals about the risks to determine if laser cataract surgery is right for you.

-After you decide on laser cataract surgery, our eye care professionals will perform some tests to determine the shape of your eye and cornea.
+After you decide on cataract surgery, our eye care professionals will perform some tests to determine the shape of your eye and cornea.
 These tests allow the surgeons to calculate which intraocular lens is best for you, to achieve the best visual results post operatively.

 Patients are asked not to eat or drink anything during the 12 hours prior to their surgery.